par7133/Homolog/README.md

 # Homolog
-Let's everyone log calendar or events
+Let's everyone log calendar and events

 Hello and welcome to Homolog!